Publication Date: February 2, 2016.

 Inspired by the single greatest tragedy in maritime history, bestselling and award-winning author Ruta Sepetys (Between Shades of Gray) lifts the veil on a shockingly little-known casualty of World War II.
 An illuminating and life-affirming tale of heart and hope.

 Salt to the Sea is a remarkable book, one I will recommend to friends and family for years to come.
-The story is about four teenagers who meet on the run searching for an escape of the brutality of World War II.
+The story is about four teenagers who meet on the run searching for an escape from the brutality of World War II.
 They are all haunted by the horror, tragedy, lies, and secrets that follow them and the war they are all in the middle of.

 These four characters – Joana, Florian, Emilia, and Alfred – are all hunted by their own secrets, and their very first line in their own chapters tells us what torments them the most.
 It gives you an insight to how burdened a young man or woman could be because of the choices, mistakes, and sacrifices they made because of the horrible circumstances brought to them by evil men and war.